-(Note: A grade of C- or higher is required in Chemistry 120A and 120B if taken before
+(Note: A grade of C- or higher is required in Chemistry 120A and 120B if taken before 125 or C182.)

 15 Units of Upper Division Chemistry and Allied Subjects.
 In addition to the requirements listed above, the following must be completed to total at least 15 units: